Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Two-Player Zero-Sum Stochastic Games

-Our learning dynamics for stochastic games (cf. Algorithm \ref{algo:stochastic_game}) build on the dynamics for matrix games studied in Section \ref{subsec:bandit_algorithm}, with the additional incorporation of the minimax value iteration, a well-known approach for solving zero-sum stochastic games \citep{shapley1953stochastic}.
+Our learning algorithm for stochastic games (cf. Algorithm \ref{algo:stochastic_game}) builds on the matrix-game algorithm studied in Section \ref{subsec:bandit_algorithm}, with the additional incorporation of minimax value iteration, a well-known approach for solving two-player zero-sum stochastic games \citep{shapley1953stochastic}.